New Year’s Dessert Board

 5 from 4 votes

-Pull together your favorite New Year's candy to ring in the new year with the whole family.
+Pull together your favorite white, gold, and silver sweets to ring in the new year with a NYE celebration candy board.

 Save this recipe!